KonstantinosStamatakos/rocket-flight-computer/README.md

 The logs contain raw sensor measurements together with the estimated altitude and vertical velocity, allowing the flight to be analyzed after recovery.

-Example ground-test logs are included in the `Logs/` directory.

-The logged data can also be processed in Python for visualization and analysis.

 ---

 ## Hardware and Firmware Bring-Up